DataDog/integrations-extras/f5-distributed-cloud/README.md

 	d.
 Navigate back to F5 and paste in the Datadog API key in the Datadog receiver fields.

 **Optional Step 3: Configure advanced settings** Advanced settings include configuring batch options and TLS.
-You can apply limits such as maximum number of messages bytes or timeout for a batch of logs to be sent to the receiver.
+You can apply limits such as a maximum number of messages bytes or a timeout for a batch of logs to be sent to the receiver.

 1. Select the Show Advanced Fields toggle
 2. Within the Batch Options section: